tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 #### (b) Determination of electric charge

-When the electric field is switched on, charged oil drops experience an upward electric force $(qE)$.
+When the electric field is switched on, charged oil drops experience an upward electric force *(qE)*.
 Among many drops, one particular drop can be chosen in the field of view of microscope and strength of the electric field is adjusted to make that particular drop to be stationary.
 Under these circumstances, there will be no viscous force acting on the oil drop.
 Then, from the free body diagram shown Figure 9.7 (b), the net force acting on the oil droplet is

 $$F_{e} + F_{b} = F_{g}$$